Sports on the Gold Coast, Queensland: Historical Reenactment Combat

 Byzantine Living History trains in hand-to-hand combat with blunt and rounded steel weapons from Byzantine/Eastern Roman Empire from the 9th to 13th centuries.
 They perform at public shows such as the Abbey Medieval Festival and History Alive, and also participate in private reenactor-only gatherings.

 Australian rules football

-The Gold Coast is home to the Southport Sharks, a semi-professional football team that competes in the North East Australian Football League against four AFL reserve sides and local teams spread between Brisbane, Canberra, Darwin and Sydney.
+The Gold Coast is home to the Southport Sharks, a semi-professional football team that competes in the Victorian Football League among AFL reserve sides after the North East Australian Football League (NEAFL) competition ended in 2020.
 The Broadbeach Cats and Labrador Tigers also previously competed in the NEAFL until they were demoted to the amateur Queensland competition in 2014.

 Rugby league

 The Burleigh Bears are currently the only Gold Coast-based team that competes in the Queensland Cup.
 The Tweed Heads Seagulls also compete in the Queensland Cup and are based in the suburb over the Gold Coast-New South Wales border.
-Both the Bears and Seagulls serve as feeder clubs for the Gold Coast Titans.
+The Bears serve as a feeder club for the Brisbane Broncos, while the Seagulls are a feeder club for the Gold Coast Titans.